 • Also, not proving intent to marry can result in visa rejection.

 Officially published statistics only point towards an overall list of reasons given for the denial of non-immigrant visas.
-This list is very general in nature.
+This list is very general.
 However, it must be noted that documentation-related administrative mistakes or missed deadlines can easily result in denial.
 Always ensure that your documentation is in order.
 Also, consult an immigration adviser to look out for dependencies overall.

 Simple and Fast K-1 Green Cards